reflex-dev/reflex-web/docs/wrapping-react/example.md

 ]
 ```

 Next we will define the state of our app.
-We have three event handlers: `add_random_node`, `clear_graph`, and `on_edges_change`.
+We have four event handlers: `add_random_node`, `clear_graph`, `on_connect` and `on_nodes_change`.

-The `on_edges_change` event handler will be called when an edge is changed.
-In this case we will use it to delete an edge if it already exists, and add the new edge.
-It takes in a single argument `new_edge` which is a dictionary containing the `source` and `target` of the edge.
+The `on_nodes_change` event handler is triggered when a node is selected and dragged.
+This function is used to update the position of a node during dragging.
+It takes a single argument `node_changes`, which is a list of dictionaries containing various types of metadata.
+For updating positions, the function specifically processes changes of type `position`.

 ```python
 class State(rx.State):